Supplier of Hydrogen Peroxide from Turkey and Dubai-UAE

 Household Grade (3-5%):

-- The most readily available selling grade of hydrogen peroxide is used in households around the world.
-Generally, this is used for cleaning and disinfecting surfaces, treating small wounds, and acting as a mild bleaching agent.
-This would be a safe concentration for general usage but has to be handled with due care.
+- The most readily available commercial grade of hydrogen peroxide is used in households all over the world.
+This is usually used for cleaning and disinfecting surfaces, treating minor injuries, and as a mild bleaching agent.
+This would be a safe concentration for general use but should be treated with due caution.

 -